 This management plan has been considered by the Department of the Environment.

-The management plan includes a range of conservation policies and recommendations to conserve, manage and interpret General Bridges Grave.
-The key recommendations include:
+The management plan includes a range of conservation policies and recommendations to conserve, interpret and manage the King George V Memorial.
+Volume 2 of the Management Plan includes a schedule of conservation works and a maintenance program.
+The key recommendations relate to:

 - Cleaning and conservation of the granite platform and steps; and

 - Provision of interpretation

 For further information, please contact the NCA Cultural Heritage Manager on firstname.lastname@example.org or 02 6271 2888